isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

 This is what the database team fully supports.

 Other databases, notably Postgres, are in use mostly because external products we run require them.
-Internal project should use MySQL.
+Internal projects should use MySQL.
 An external company provides limited support for running Postgres.

 The recommended version of MySQL to be used is currently the latest 8.0.